-Cannabis Opportunity In The Time Of The Coronavirus.
+Cannabis Opportunity In The Time Of The Coronavirus

 During the great American lockdown, marijuana sales are generally up, providing an opportunity for the industry.
 In most states, cannabis has been deemed, like alcohol, an essential service.
 This has been a financial boom for retailers and their investors and led to an uptick in sales for product companies.